frozenbanana/BouncingBalls/README.md

    - The Balls and Neutron Stars are initiated with a predefined sized array.
 The maximum number of Balls and Neutron Stars are 15 and 10.
    - When balls are colliding with a wall there is no energy lost in the collision.
+   - Neutron Stars are not subject to collision.
    - The density of the balls are constant.
 The value of radius is the same as the mass.
    - Movement is restricted to two dimensions.